-- 5. a) Frigid Zones - - Heat zone between Arctic Circle and the North Pole in Northern Hemisphere North Frigid Zone, Climate - Very cold. - Heat zone between Antarctic Circle and the South Pole in Southern Hemisphere South Frigid Zone, Climate - Very cold. - b) Temperate Zones- - i) Heat zone between Tropic of Cancer and the Arctic Circle in Northern Hemisphere North Temperate Zone, Climate Mild (neither hot nor cold) - ii) Heat zone between Tropic of Capricorn and the Antarctic Circle in Southern Hemisphere South Temperate Zone, Climate Mild (neither hot nor cold)

-- c) Tropical Zone - - i) Heat zone between the Tropics of Cancer and Capricorn Tropical or Torrid Zone, Climate Hot and wet - 6.
+- 5. a) Frigid Zones - - i.
+Heat zone between Arctic Circle and the North Pole in Northern Hemisphere North Frigid Zone, Climate Very cold. - ii.
+Heat zone between Antarctic Circle and the South Pole in Southern Hemisphere South Frigid Zone, Climate Very cold. - b) Temperate Zones- - i) Heat zone between Tropic of Cancer and the Arctic Circle in Northern Hemisphere North Temperate Zone, Climate Mild (neither hot nor cold) - ii) Heat zone between Tropic of Capricorn and the Antarctic Circle in Southern Hemisphere South Temperate Zone, Climate Mild (neither hot nor cold) - c) Tropical Zone - - i) Heat zone between the Tropics of Cancer and Capricorn Tropical or Torrid Zone, Climate - - 6.
 Winds flow in particular directions in different parts of the world.
-They may be - - i) Hot wind Raise the temperature of the lands over which they blow. - ii) Cool wind Blow from the Polar Regions fall the temperature over which they blow. - iii) Dry or warm wind Blow from the sea are full of moisture bring rainfall to coastal areas. - 7.
+They may be - - i) Hot wind Raise the temperature of the lands over which they blow. - ii) Cool wind Blow from the Polar regions fall the temperature over which they blow. - iii) Dry or warm wind Blow from the sea are full of moisture bring rainfall to coastal areas. - 7.
 Difference in humidity in Chennai and Jaisalmer -

-Chennai Jaisalmer i) It is a coastal area i) It is in Thar Desert ii) The air is laden with moisture and thus th e ii)The air has less moisture due to lack of humidity level is high. availability of water and thus humidity level is low.
+Chennai Jaisalmer i) It is a coastal area i) It is in Thar Desert ii) The air is laden with moisture and thus the humidity level is high. ii)The air has less moisture due to lack of availability of water and thus humidity level is low.